OlafD/Office-365-Remove-Infected-Files/README.md

 - the smtp server for the notification mails
 - the smtp port for the notification mails

-When the script is executed, a transcript is written to the folder specifield, when the script was started.
+When the script is executed, a transcript is written to the folder specified, when the script was started.